pepkit/pepspec/docs/specification.md

 If you load this configuration file, by default it sets `sample_table` to `annotation.csv`.
 If you don't activate any amendments, they are ignored.
 But if you choose, you may activate one of the two amendments, which are called `my_project2` and `my_project3`.
 If you activate `my_project2`, by passing `amendments=my_project2` when parsing the PEP, the resulting object will use the `annotation2.csv` sample_table instead of the default `annotation.csv`.
 All other project settings will be the same as if no amendment was activated because there are no other values specified in the `my_project2` amendment.

 Amendments are useful to define multiple similar projects within a single project config file.
 Under the amendments key, you specify names of amendments, and then underneath these you specify any project config variables that you want to override for that particular amendment.
 It is also possible to activate more than one amendment in priority order, which allows you to combine different project features on-the-fly.
-For more details, see [how to mix and match amendments](howto_mixmatch).
+For more details, see [how to mix and match amendments](howto_mixmatch.md).

 ### Project attribute: `imports`

-The `imports` key allows the config file to import other PEP config files.
+The `imports` key allows the config file to import other external PEP config files.
 The values in the imported files will be overridden by the corresponding entries in the current config file.
 Imports are recursive, so an imported file that imports another file is allowed; the imports are resolved in cascading order with the most distant imports happening first, so the closest configuration options override the more distant ones.

 Example: